Trump calls on US congress to avert shutdown with new bill – DW – 12/19/2024

 Trump calls on US congress to avert shutdown with new billDecember 19, 2024

-US president-elect Donald Trump on Thursday called on congress to avert a shutdown, saying there had been "success" in crafting a new plan to fund the government and lift the debt ceiling.
+US president-elect Donald Trump on Thursday called on congress to avert a shutdown, saying there had been "success" in crafting a new plan to fund the government and lift the debt ceiling until 2027.

 Trump and billionaire ally Elon Musk had publicly rejected the previous bipartisan proposal, which had Republicans in congress ready for a holiday-season government shutdown.